AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

 Server Pro users have the option of [Sandbox Compiles](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-sandboxed-compiles) which will automatically pull down a full tex live image.

 ### Creating and Managing users

+Once the sharelatex instance is running, visit the `/launchpad` page to set up your first admin user.

-Use the following command to create your first user and make them an admin:
+Altenatively, use the following command to create your first user and make them an admin:

 ```
 $ docker exec sharelatex /bin/bash -c "cd /var/www/sharelatex; grunt user:create-admin --email joe@example.com"